MrDave1999/dotenv.core/docs/index.md

 [![dotenv.core](https://img.shields.io/badge/Project-Class%20Library-yellow)](https://github.com/mrdave1999/dotenv.core)
 [![Nuget-Badges](https://buildstats.info/nuget/dotenv.core)](https://www.nuget.org/packages/dotenv.core/)

-**dotenv.core** is a class library for read .env files and also provides a mechanism to retrieve the value of an environment variable in a simple and easy way.
+**dotenv.core** is a class library for read and parsing .env files in .NET Core and also provides a mechanism to retrieve the value of an environment variable in a simple and easy way.

 ## Features